vini-tn/a3_cmsWeb/README.md

-Credentials for the Users table:
+Credentials for the Users table provided in submission:
 1. email: admin@cms.com
    password: admin